Part A#

 • Proposed building

-• Testing of the model Provide descriptions fro teh photos compile into a single document and provide to your PM to upload to the DTU learn site with the other required documents for Part A.
+• Testing of the model Provide descriptions for the photos compile into a single document and provide to your PM to upload to the DTU learn site with the other required documents for Part A.

 A1 Tests#